deepaksood619/deepaksood619.github.io/docs/languages/others/json.md

 The following characters are reserved in JSON and must be properly escaped to be used in strings:

-- Backspaceis replaced withb
+- Backspace is replaced withb
-- Form feedis replaced withf
+- Form feed is replaced withf
-- Newlineis replaced withn
+- Newline is replaced withn
-- Carriage returnis replaced withr
+- Carriage return is replaced withr
-- Tabis replaced witht
+- Tab is replaced witht
-- Double quoteis replaced with"
+- Double quote is replaced with"
-- Backslashis replaced with
+- Backslash is replaced with

 ## JSONP